theikkinyeolde/heroku-wp-environment-sync/README.md

 ]
 ```

+Every string in the "from" array is changed into the "to" string, so you can funnel multiple urls into one.

 You can also use regular expression in the search and replace with the regex -option, like so:
 ```
 "replaces" : [